CottageLabs/oarr/README.md

 Provide a complete new admin record for the authenticating third party.
 This will have the following effects:

-* If the third party does not have the right to add administrative data, this request will be rejected
+* If the third party does not have the right to access admin, this request will be rejected
-* If the third party attempts to add field which are not registered as being allowed, this request will be rejected as a whole
+* If the third party attempts to add fields which are not registered as being allowed by their schema, this request will be rejected as a whole
 * The existing admin record for the third party will be completely replaced with the new record.
 All previous values will be lost.
 * No new version of the item will be created - third parties must maintain their own revision history if they desire